webvariants/susi-gowebstack/README.md

 # susi-gowebstack
-This is a webstack to provide an HTTP server to the [SUSI](https://github.com/webvariants/susi)
+This is a webstack to provide an HTTP server to the [SUSI](https://github.com/webvariants/susi) ecosystem.
 ## Installation
 To install just use the go command:
 ```